social-anthrax/CommitteeBot/README.md

 Current functions include

-`>addEvent "<time>"'  ~ Adds an event into a shared google calendar together with a google meets link
+`>addEvent "<time>"`  ~ Adds an event into a shared google calendar together with a google meets link

 `>meeting`            ~ Sends detail of next meeting.
 The bot will start fetching events from 15 minutes prior so that any late requests still show the meeting link